 - I have not chewed or destroyed any personal belongings of my foster family.

 - I love to play with other dogs!
 I love meeting other dogs.
 I like dogs.
 I am great with dogs.
-Did I mention - I am dog kinda dog?
+Did I mention - I am a dog kinda dog?
 I have played with big dogs, small dogs, old dogs and young dogs.
 I've played in backyards, dog parks, creeks and even inside when I can get away with it.
 Maybe you know someone I can play with?

 - Walking is the most fun.
 I am thrilled to get out for a walk as often as you want to take me.
 I enjoy a fast clip, so maybe some leash training would be a good idea if we want to learn to stroll slowly together.

 - I may like to chase bunnies and squirrels - we have not confirmed this.
 My foster says I look like I am always watching for the opportunity, but we haven't seen one yet.
 Oh, the joy of anticipation.

 - I am a smart cookie and like to learn.
 I have had some interaction with trainers and they confirm this - I love to learn.

 - I live with 3 cats in my foster home.
-At first they peaked my interest, but now they are just part of my family.
+At first they piqued my interest, but now they are just part of my family.

 - Prior to coming to OPH, I stayed with a foster family that had kids and they reported things went well.
 It is possible older kids would be good for me because I have some puppy energy bursts that might bowl over some wee ones.
 But, we just don't know until we meet.